LSgeo/opendatacube-cloudformation-testing/docs/Detailed_Install.md

   * Set up a local postgres database: `docker-compose exec jupyter datacube -v system init`
   * Download the pathrows file from the [USGS Landsat site](https://landsat.usgs.gov/sites/default/files/documents/WRS2_descending.zip) and save the zip file to `data/wrs2_descending.zip` on your local machine.
 This folder is mounted within the Docker container, and can be used to share files between your host machine and the container.
 The  pathrows file makes the Landsat 8 PDS on AWS easily accessible.
    * Add the Landsat ls_usgs [_Product Definition_](https://datacube-core.readthedocs.io/en/latest/ops/indexing.html#product-definition): `docker-compose exec jupyter datacube product add /opt/odc/docs/config_samples/dataset_types/ls_usgs.yaml`
-   * [_Index_](https://datacube-core.readthedocs.io/en/latest/ops/indexing.html#adding-data-indexing) a default region with: `docker-compose exec jupyter bash -c "cd /opt/odc/scripts && python3 ./autoIndex.py -p '/opt/odc/data/wrs2_descending.zip' -e '146.30,146.83,-43.54,-43.20'"`This command indexes the [AWS LandSat-8 PDS Product](https://docs.opendata.aws/landsat-pds/readme.html). for a particular region of the global product, with the region definable by the coordinates listed.
+   * [_Index_](https://datacube-core.readthedocs.io/en/latest/ops/indexing.html#adding-data-indexing) a default region with: `docker-compose exec jupyter bash -c "cd /opt/odc/scripts && python3 ./autoIndex.py -p '/opt/odc/data/wrs2_descending.zip' -e '146.30,146.83,-43.54,-43.20'"`This command indexes the [AWS LandSat-8 PDS Product](https://docs.opendata.aws/landsat-pds/readme.html) for a particular region of the global product, with the region definable by the coordinates listed.
 * Once the terminal finishes its process from the above and the prompt returns, it is okay to return to the Jupyter notebooks, at http://localhost on your host machine.
-You should now see several notebook files, which can be run, editted and examined.
+You should now see several notebook files, which can be run, edited and examined.

 If you want to make changes within the docker container, the underlying Linux terminal is accessible by executing `docker-compose exec jupyter bash` in PowerShell.
 This will start a terminal session within the container, where you can execute Linux commands to install additional packages, etc.
 It is also possible to use [IPython Magic Commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to execute some bash commands from within a Notebook.
 Write `%% Bash` at the top of a cell, and that cell will execute commands to the terminal.
 Not all commands work, however pip will function to install and update python packages.